-remove or isolate or decrease the availability or quality of habitat to the extent that the species is likely to decline As described above, seasonal foraging and dispersal habitat occurs extensively within the Study Area.
-Potential habitat has already been modified through historical clearing and thinning for agricultural works, cattle grazing, weeds and pests, however the species is known to use such environments.
-Under worst-case scenario, a maximum of 883.6 ha of seasonal foraging and dispersal habitat will be cleared for construction of the Project.
-However, the true extent of direct impacts to potential habitat is likely to be lower as infrastructure will be micro-sited and clearing will only occur as deemed strictly necessary.
-Relative to the amount that will be cleared, large areas of potential habitat will remain within the Study Area.
-The risk of further habitat degradation via altered fire regimes and other factors will be sufficient to support the temporary utilisation of any individuals that may occur in the future.
-Therefore, the Project is unlikely to decline.
-Result in invasive No. species that are harmful to a vulnerable species becoming established in the vulnerable species' habitat The ghost bat may be impacted by invasive species, including poisoning by cane toads and competition for prey with foxes and feral cats.
-Invasive species including feral cats and cane toads were recorded throughout the field survey program.
-Historical clearing has occurred in discrete locations across the Study Area and it is considered likely that these areas already act as conduits for pest movement in the landscape.
-As pests are already established and likely to be common, the Project is unlikely to further exacerbate population levels.
+Evaluation Criteria Response As pests are already established and likely to be common, the Project is unlikely to further exacerbate population levels.
 Nonetheless, pest measures including monitoring will be implemented via the Project management plans.
 To ensure breeding opportunities for the cane toad are limited, where pits, voids or trenches are required they will be appropriately covered to prevent extended water retention in these spaces.
 Based on this, it is unlikely the Project will result in invasive species that are harmful to the ghost bat becoming established.
-Introduce disease that No. may cause the species to decline There are no known diseases affecting the species.
+Introduce disease that may cause No. the species to decline There are no known diseases affecting the species.
 The Project will employ best practice biosecurity protocols during construction and operation; therefore, introduction of a disease that may cause the species to decline is unlikely.
-Interfere substantially No. with the recovery of the species The need for a recovery plan has been identified, but one has not yet been developed.
+Interfere substantially with the recovery of the species No. The need for a recovery plan has been identified, but one has not yet been developed.
 The species' Conservation Advice identifies primary conservation and management actions.
-The two primary conservation actions are: 1) Protect roost sites from mining, human disturbance and collapse, and 2) replace the top strands of barbed wire in fences near roost sites with single-strand wire.
+The two primary conservation actions are: 1) protect roost sites from mining, human disturbance and collapse, and 2) replace the top strands of barbed wire in fences near roost sites with single-strand wire.
 Management actions are grouped into six key themes including active mitigation of threats, captive breeding, quarantining isolated populations, translocation, community engagement and reduce disturbance of roost sites.
 Specific actions relevant to the theme of 'active mitigation of threats' all relate to the protection of roost sites and significant colonies.

-Evaluation Criteria Response The Project is unlikely to hinder the success of the conservation actions, given no potential roost sites occur and barbed-wire fence will only be installed at very select locations in small quantities.
+The Project is unlikely to hinder the success of the conservation actions, given no potential roost sites occur and barbed-wire fence will only be installed at very select locations in small quantities.
 Although clearing will occur in seasonal foraging and dispersal habitat, this habitat is unsuitable for breeding and is likely to be unoccupied both now and in the future.
 Furthermore, the Project will not exacerbate any known threats to the species including pest populations.
 Potential indirect impacts on the species as a result of the Project will be actively managed via Project management plans.
 Given the above, the Project is unlikely to interfere substantially with the recovery of the species.